-Fortunately, safety labels (which can be purchased here) are extremely affordable and easy to use.
-Many facilities have an industrial label printer (similar to this one) on site to create custom labels as soon as they are needed.
+Fortunately, safety labels are extremely affordable and easy to use.
+Many facilities have an industrial label printer on site to create custom labels as soon as they are needed.
 This can be a great way to help reduce the number and type of hand hazards in any facility.

 Working in Cold Environments